platformsh/platformsh-docs/docs/src/administration/web/_index.md

 ##### CLI

-The CLI pull-down displays the commands to get your project set up locally with the Platform.sh CLI.
+The **CLI** tab displays the command to get your project set up locally with the Platform.sh CLI.

 ##### GIT